Integrated circuit packaging: Operations

-Die attachment is the step during which a die is mounted and fixed to the package or support structure (header).
-For high-powered applications, the die is usually eutectic bonded onto the package, using e.g. gold-tin or gold-silicon solder (for good heat conduction).
+For traditional ICs, after wafer dicing, the die is picked from the diced wafer using a vacuum tip or suction cup and undergoes die attachment which is the step during which a die is mounted and fixed to the package or support structure (header).
+In high-powered applications, the die is usually eutectic bonded onto the package, using e.g. gold-tin or gold-silicon solder (for good heat conduction).
 For low-cost, low-powered applications, the die is often glued directly onto a substrate (such as a printed wiring board) using an epoxy adhesive.

+Alternatively dies can be attached using solder.
+These techniques are usually used when the die will be wire bonded; dies with flip chip technology do not use these attachment techniques.

+IC bonding is also known as die bonding, die attach, and die mount.

 The following operations are performed at the packaging stage, as broken down into bonding, encapsulation, and wafer bonding steps.
 Note that this list is not all-inclusive and not all of these operations are performed for every package, as the process is highly dependent on the package type.